-3.4.23 Cash-flow statement
+3.18.
+Cash flow statement

-The consolidated cash flow statement has been prepared using the indirect method and contains the following terms, with their respective meanings:
+The cash flow statements has been prepared using the indirect method and contain the use of the following expressions and their respective meanings:

-- a) Operating activities: activities that constitute ordinary Group revenues, as well as other activities that cannot be qualified as investing or financing. - b) Investing activities: acquisition, sale or disposal by other means of non-current assets and other investments not included in cash and cash equivalents. - c) Financing activities: activities that generate changes in the size and composition of equity, and liabilities that do not form part of operating activities.
+- a) Operating activities: activities that constitute ordinary Company revenues, as well as other activities that cannot be qualified as investing or financing. - b) Investing activities: acquisition and disposal of non-current assets and other investments not included in cash and cash equivalents. - c) Financing activities: activities that result in changes in the size and composition of the equity and borrowings of the Company that are not operating activities.

-3.4.24 Significant accounting estimates and judgements
+3.19.
+Significant accounting estimates and judgments

-The preparation of the consolidated annual accounts requires the use of estimates and assumptions.
-The valuation standards that require a large number of estimates are set out below:
+The preparation of annual accounts requires the use of estimates and judgments.
+The measurement standards that require a large number of estimates are set out below:

-a) Intangible assets and property, plant and equipment (Notes 3.4.3 and 3.4.4)
+a) Property, plant and equipment (Note 3.2)

-The useful lives of intangible assets and property, plant and equipment are determined using estimates of the level of use of the assets and of expected technological advancement.
-Assumptions regarding level of use, technological framework and future development imply a significant degree of judgement, since the timing and nature of future events are difficult to foresee.
+The determination of useful life of property, plant and equipment requires estimates of their degree of use, as well as expected technological developments.
+The assumptions regarding the degree of use, technological framework and future development involve a significant degree of judgement, insofar as the timing and nature of future events are difficult to foresee.

-b) Impairment of non-financial assets (Note 3.4.6)
+b) Impairment of assets (Note 3.3)

-The estimated recoverable value of the CGU applied to the impairment tests has been determined using the discounted cash flows based on the projections approved by Naturgy, which have historically been substantially met.
+The estimated recoverable value of the CGU applied to the impairment tests has been determined using the discounted cash flows based on the projections approved by the Company, which have historically been substantially met.

-Note 5 details the main assumptions used to determine the recoverable value of non-financial assets.
+Note 4 details the main assumptions used to determine the recoverable value of non-financial assets.

-c) Derivatives and other financial instruments (Note 3.4.8)
+c) Derivatives or other financial instruments (Note 3.5)

-The fair value of financial instruments traded in active markets is based on quoted market prices at the consolidated balance sheet date.
+The fair value of financial instruments traded in active markets is based on quoted market prices at the balance sheet date.
 The quoted market price used for financial assets is the current bid price.

 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
-Naturgy uses a variety of methods and makes assumptions that are based on market conditions existing at each consolidated balance sheet date.
+The Company uses a variety of methods and makes assumptions that are based on market conditions existing at each balance sheet date.
 Other techniques, such as estimated discounted cash flows, are used to determine fair value for the remaining financial instruments.
 The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows.
-The fair value of forward foreign exchange contracts is determined using quoted forward exchange rates at the consolidated balance sheet date.
-The fair value of commodity derivatives is calculated by using forward quoted price curves at the consolidated balance sheet date.
+The fair value of forward foreign exchange contracts is determined using quoted forward exchange rates at the Balance sheet date.
+The fair value of the investments in the equity of group and multi-group companies and associates is determined as the greater of their fair value less costs of sale and the current value of the cash flows from the investment.

-The carrying value less the expected loss provision of receivables are assumed to approximate their fair values.
-The fair value of financial liabilities for reporting purposes is calculated by discounting the future contractual cash flows at the current market interest rate to which Naturgy has access for similar financial instruments.
+The carrying value less impairment provision of trade receivables and payables are assumed to approximate their fair values.
+The fair value of financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Company for similar financial instruments.

-d) Provisions for employee benefits (Note 3.4.17)
+d) Provisions for employee benefits (Note 3.11)